 After graduating summa cum laude from Ball State University in Muncie, Indiana, Gina received her Master’s degree and Nonprofit Leadership certificate from the University of North Carolina-Chapel Hill.
 With an education in urban planning and community development, her areas of interest and expertise are affordable housing, caring for the aging population, and neighborhood revitalization.

 Gina grew up on a farm in Central Nebraska, and moved to North Carolina in 2009.
 Since moving to the Triangle, she has been a volunteer with Orange County’s Project Homeless Connect, the Durham Center for Senior Life, Big Brothers Big Sisters, and is a Goodmon Fellow of Leadership Triangle.
-In her free time she enjoys catching up with friends and family, taking ballet classes at Ninth Street Dance, and spending time with her two four-legged children, Steve and Jilly.
+In her free time she enjoys catching up with friends and family, taking ballet classes at Ninth Street Dance, and spending time with her two four-legged children, Leo and Jilly.